 The answer to all of these questions is yes!

 Butternut squash macaroni cheese is one of our regular meals these days.
 Miss R won’t eat it so it’s not the perfect family meal for us, but seeing as R LOVES it and it’s pretty hard to get him to eat any vegetables, I make sure we have it at least once a fortnight.
 So when I was thinking about what might work in a cheese straw, butternut squash seemed like the obvious choice.

-The first time I made it I put in far too much pureéd squash and they kind of exploded in a cheesy mess in the oven - tasty but not too photogenic.
-So I started again and this time they've turned out perfectly.
+The first time I made it I put in far too much pureéd squash and they kind of exploded in a cheesy mess in the oven – tasty but not too photogenic.
+So I started again and this time the butternut squash cheese straws have turned out perfectly.